ChristianSaenz/DiscordBot/README.md

 Automated Features

-	•	Daily Reports
+	•Daily Reports
 	The bot automatically sends weather updates to a designated channel twice a day:
 	•	Morning Report: Sent at 8:00 AM.
 	•	Evening Report: Sent at 10:00 PM.
 	•	Alert Notifications